-The subscription model is widely preferred by consumers owing to its regularity and simplicity in the entire purchasing and consumption process.
+The Subscription Model or Subscription Box Business is widely preferred by consumers owing to its regularity and simplicity in the entire purchasing and consumption process.
 Subscriptions are a great way to increase revenue from your online store.
 The fact that it provides a cushion of recurring income from your store is appealing.
 This would mean you can use your revenue more comfortably in building the business.

 Before getting into the details of enhancing your online store for subscriptions, let us take a quick look at the obvious advantages of having a subscription model integrated to your store online: